- Steam Clean Your Face - For a deep-cleansing and detoxing, start with a citrus steam facial.

 Have you always loved the outdoors but didn’t always use sunscreen?
 Yeah, me too.
 We’ve all spent too much time at the pool or beach hoping to get a tan.
-We slathered 4 SPF sunscreen on (if we used any at all) and told ourselves we’d be out there for a little bit.
+We slathered 4 SPF sunscreen on (if we used any at all) and told ourselves we’d only be out there for a little bit.
 We worked on our base tans like they actually protected us.

 Those careless days in the sun in our 20’s are now showing up as sun-damaged skin in our 40’s and 50’s (or even 30’s).
 Dark spots, wrinkles, and moles we just noticed.
 Sun damage doesn’t just happen when we’re hanging out poolside – 75% of sun exposure is incidental, occurring during regular things like running errands or walking from the car into work.